The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Coefficient objects

 \subsection{Compatible systems}

-Thanks to Theorem~\ref{weak-companions-smooth-theorem}, from a coefficient object which satisfies suitable properties, we can construct many compatible coefficient objects with different fields of scalars.
-Looking at Conjecture \ref{Deligne-conjectures-lisse}.(iv), one notices that Deligne also predicted that these fields should be the completions at different finite places of a given number field.
-It is possible to upgrade Theorem~\ref{weak-companions-smooth-theorem} to a stronger form thanks to the work of Chin in \cite{Chin1}.
-To state the result, we use Serre's notion of \textit{compatible systems}, which we extend to arbitrary coefficient objects.
-As we cannot construct, at the moment, $p$-adic companions in general, we do not ask that the compatible system contains a $p$-adic coefficient object for every $p$-adic place.
-On the other hand, we do ask that it includes lisse sheaves for every finite place which do not divide $p$.
+We have seen in Theorem~\ref{weak-companions-smooth-theorem}, that from a coefficient object which satisfies certain properties, we can construct many compatible coefficient objects with different fields of scalars.
+Deligne, in \cite[Conjecture 1.2.10]{Weil2}, predicted that these fields should be the completions at different finite places of a given number field.
+It is possible to upgrade Theorem~\ref{weak-companions-smooth-theorem} to this stronger form thanks to the work of Chin in \cite{Chin1}.
+To state the result, we use Serre's notion of \textit{compatible systems}, which we extend to arbitrary coefficient objects as in \cite{Pal}.
+Since it is not known at the moment whether the $p$-adic companions always exist, we do not ask that compatible systems have to include $p$-adic coefficient objects for every $p$-adic place.
+On the other hand, we do ask that they include lisse sheaves for every finite place which do not divide $p$.